THOMASELOVE/431-packages/README.md

 # 431-packages

+## PLEASE NOTE: This site is not yet updated for Fall 2023.
+What follows is the 2022 information.

 These instructions are meant to be used after you've completed the installation of R and RStudio, as described in [the Software section](https://thomaselove.github.io/431-2023/software.html) of [our main course website](https://thomaselove.github.io/431-2023).

 ## R Packages to Install for 431